- What is the biggest bike rally in the USA?

 The Jackpine Gypsies Motorcycle Club started in 1936, with an official American Motorcycle Association (AMA) charter in 1937.
-1937 was the first year races were held, but there was not a lot of publicity.
+1937 was the first year races were held, but there was not an "official rally".
 It was called the Black Hills Motorcycle Classic.
 AMA began promoting the racing events; which started the now famous Rally in Sturgis on August 14, 1938.
 That weekend celebration in 1938 had a lineup of only nine racers and a small audience watching the races.
-The Rally has been held every year since 1938, with the exception of two years during World War II and celebrated its 75th Anniversary in 2015.
+The Rally has been held every year since 1938, with the exception of four years during World War II and celebrated its 75th Anniversary in 2015.
 Find out more on our History of Rally page.

 Sturgis is in honor of the Civil War Union General Samuel D. Sturgis.

 Check out the Rally Dates page.
 The Rally officially starts on the first Friday in August and runs for 10 days.
 Many riders attend the week before or after the official rally week.

 Yes.
 There are many great area attractions and events with scenic rides between including Mt Rushmore, Crazy Horse, Devils Tower, Badlands, Custer State Park, National Forest, lakes, reservoirs, creeks, and numerous caves.
 For more information please check out the National & State Parks and Monuments page and these other links.